Skip to main content

 The second time: Scourge death knights in Northrend.
 Captured.
 Ritually killed.
 Raised as a weapon.
 Held conscious inside her own body while the Lich King used her hands to do things she still can’t say aloud.

 Most people who die twice don’t come back.
-Giselleese came back both times — not because she’s strong, but because she’s too stubborn to stay down and too angry to stop building.
+Giselleese came back both times — not because she’s strong, but because her hands still remember how to tend broken things and she does not know how to stop.

 She founded Shadowlily on twelve copper, two blankets, and a memory: white flowers growing in fel-corrupted soil in Shadowmoon Valley.
 Nothing should have survived there.
 They bloomed anyway.

 That’s the whole philosophy.
 That’s the whole plan.
-Broken places can grow beautiful things — if someone stays long enough to plant.
+Broken places can grow beautiful things — if someone builds the conditions and stays long enough to tend them.

 Physical Appearance